-3.3.4 Fuel or energy consumption
+3.3.4.1 Energy consumption

-Function definition: Fuel (or Energy) Consumption is the amount of fuel [kg or litre] (or energy [J]) consumed by the vehicle per performed transportation amount.
-Transportation amount can e.g. be measured in km, personkm, tonkm or m3km.
+Function definition: Energy (or Fuel) Consumption is the amount of energy [J] (or fuel [kg] or [litre]) consumed by the vehicle per performed transportation amount.
+Transportation amount can e.g. be measured in km, km, person \cdot km, ton \cdot km, or $m^3 \cdot$ km.
 The vehicle operation has to be defined, e.g. with a certain driving cycle (speed as function of time or position), including road gradient, cargo load, road surface conditions, etc.